Pregnancy

 • The Music included in your program will further aid your mindset and physiological well being

-TBT’s potential to aid in Pain Management during labour is also being clinically investigated.
+TBT’s potential to aid in Pain Management during childbirth is also high and clinical studies are being planned to gather more data on this.